dyhes/zulip/templates/zerver/help/organize-the-streams-sidebar.md

 muting.

 ## Pinning
-Pinning a stream on Zulip pushes the stream to the top of your **Streams** sidebar and sticks/pins it there so that it stays at the top of your **Streams** sidebar.
+Pinning a stream on Aloha pushes the stream to the top of your **Streams** sidebar and sticks/pins it there so that it stays at the top of your **Streams** sidebar.